Understanding ERP Implementation Phases

 Change management refers to the people side of an ERP implementation project.
 This could be getting everyone in the company on board with the idea of getting new software, or picking your implementation team, or getting everyone to use the software once it is deployed.

-Data migration is moving your company’s data from your old system to the new ERP.
+Data migration is moving your company’s data from your old legacy ERP system to the new ERP.
 It could be anything from customer files and shipping orders to accounting data.
 While it may seem like this would happen only at the end of the process, this phase needs to begin right away.
 Cleaning up and organizing the data early in the project will help make the transition as smooth as possible.

 Project management is another phase that basically runs concurrently to every other step.
 It starts the moment you decide to do an ERP implementation.
 Project managers are the ones ensuring that each phase is started and completed before moving onto the next one.
 These are the people behind the scenes making it all happen.